Kendall Jenner’s Alleged Stalker Nabbed By ICE

 John Ford, the man who allegedly stalked Kendall Jenner at her home in California, has been arrested by Immigration and Customs Enforcement (ICE), according to TMZ.
-Ford, who was released from jail earlier this month after serving time for criminal trespassing on Jenner’s property, was nabbed by agents in New Mexico for an expired visa, potentially averting further trauma for the Keeping Up with the Kardashians star.
+Ford, who was released from jail earlier this month after serving time for criminal trespassing on Jenner’s property, was nabbed by agents in New Mexico for an expired visa, potentially averting further trauma for the Keeping Up With the Kardashians star.

 As The Inquisitr previously reported, Ford was released early from prison on March 7 after serving just half of his sentence.
 Originally, he was ordered to spend 180 days in county jail but was ultimately released after 90 days.

 Police had been tracking the Canadian native since he was released a few weeks ago.
-He is now in El Paso, Texas where he waits his turn for an ICE deportation hearing.
+He is now in El Paso, Texas, where he waits his turn for an ICE deportation hearing.

 A spokesperson told TMZ that the arrest could have headed off further criminal activity in the U.S. by Ford.